jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 #### Fully-filtered SMB dataset, UPPARK and WHITE only
 #### Fully-filtered SMB dataset, ILLI and SKIA only

+# Aim 9 - Demographic Analysis with DADI (Diffusion Approximation of Demographic Inference) Analysis
+### File 1: SMB_DADI_ANALYSIS.Rmd

+Purpose: I am running the program DADI using python3 within the Anaconda3 python environment.
+All of the models I am running are based on 2D folded joint frequency spectra, and the python scripts for each model have all been previously published in the Two_Population_Pipeline within the dadi_pipeline written by Daniel Portik and KC Charles (see below for citations).
+The two epoch diversification models I have selected were developed by KC Charles, while all of the rest of the models were developed by D. Portik.

+To run all models, I adapted the dadi_Run_2D_Set.py python script provided in the dadi_pipeline.
+I converted vcf files for each pair of populations for analysis directly in the script using the code for coverting a vcf to an fs spectrum object.
+For each pair of populations, I projected to the exact number of alleles expected in each set of individuals (2*the number of individuals, because diploid).
+This is because I used the vcf2sfs.r script (see SMB_DADI_PREP.Rmd) to impute missing genotype values based on the binomical distribution.
+Thus, for each pair of populations, I retained the maximum number of segregating sites (SNPS) with complete data.

+I am modeling the demographic history between four pairs of populations:

+  1. Elk River (ELK) and White River (WHITE)
+  2. Bayou River (BAYOU) and White River (WHITE)
+  3. Upper Arkansas Tributaries (UPPARK) and the White River (WHITE)
+  4. Illinois River (ILLI) and Skiatook Lake (SKIA)

+I am running 9 independent demographic models on these four population pairs:

+  1. no_mig: Divergence with no migration
+  2. sym_mig: Divdergence with continuous symmetric migration
+  3. asym_mig: Divergence with continuous asymmetric migration
+  4. sec_contact_sym_mig: Divergence in isolation, continuous symmetric secondary contact (recent symmetric admixture)
+  5. sec_contact_asym_mig: Divergence in isolation, continuous asymmetric secondary contact (recent asymmetric admixture)
+  6. anc_sym_mig: Divergence with ancient continuous symmetric migration, then isolation (ancient symmetric admixture)
+  7. anc_asym_mig: Divergence with ancient continuous asymmetric migration, then isolation (ancient asymmetric admixture)
+  8. sym_mig_twoepoch: Divergence with continuous symmetric migration that varies across two epochs
+  9. asym_mig_twoepoch: Divergence with continuous asymmetric migration that varies across two epochs

+Citation information:

+Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O.,
+    Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
+Fujita.
+2017.
+    Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+Molecular Ecology 26: 5245-5263.
+    doi: 10.1111/mec.14266

+Charles, K.C., Bell, R.C., Blackburn, D.C., Burger, M., Fujita, M.K.,
+    Gvozdik, V., Jongsma, G.F.M., Leache, A.D., and D.M.
+Portik.
+Sky, sea, and forest islands: diversification in the African leaf-folding frog Afrixalus paradorsalis (Order: Anura, Family: Hyperoliidae).
+    Journal of Biogeography 45: 1781-1794.
+    doi: 10.1111/jbi.13365

 # Unused Code

 All code in this file is miscellaneous, unused code from the SMB Genomics R project.